huggingface/hub-docs/docs/hub/model-card-annotated.md

 ## Out-of-Scope Use

+{{ out_of_scope_use | default("[More Information Needed]", true)}}

 _List how the model may foreseeably be misused and address what users ought not do with the model._

-{{ out_of_scope_use | default("[More Information Needed]", true)}}

 # Bias, Risks, and Limitations

 **Section Overview:** This section identifies foreseeable harms and misunderstandings, and both technical and sociotechnical limitations.
+It also provides information on warnings and potential mitigations.

 {{ bias_risks_limitations | default("[More Information Needed]", true)}}